Board of Directors Member Application Information

 The number of “Professional Discipline” Directors shall be no more than eleven voting members.
 These shall consist of at least nine active status Certified Diabetes Care and Education Specialists (CDCESs) to include at least two registered nurses, two registered dietitians/dietitian nutritionists, one pharmacist, one provider (MD, DO, PA, NP), and one “other” professional.
 The additional two members can come from any discipline.
 The “other” professional category includes any discipline other than registered nurse, registered dietitian/dietitian nutritionist, pharmacist, or provider (MD, DO, PA, NP).
 In addition, a public member also serves on the Board.

-For the 2023 election, with a term of service starting January 1, 2024 for those elected, we're looking to fill the following CDCES seats: one (1) provider (MD, DO, PA, NP) and two (2) open positions.
+For the 2025 election, with a term of service starting January 1, 2026 for those elected, we're looking to fill the following CDCES seats: two (2) open positions.
 The open positions can be a CDCES from any discipline.
 Individuals elected will serve a four-year term.

 All applicants for the CDCES seats must be diabetes care and education specialists holding active certification with CBDCE.